Virtual Power Meter: How Bike IQ Estimates Your Watts

 Is virtual power good enough to train with?

 For everyday cyclists, yes.
 Tracking power trends over time, pacing climbs, setting training zones, and comparing efforts on the same route are all solid use cases.
 Where Bike IQ's virtual power isn't the right tool: precision 1–5 second intervals, sprint analysis, or race-day efforts where a single watt matters.
-For that level of resolution, a strain-gauge power meter is the right call, and we will say so plainly.
+For that level of resolution, a strain-gauge power meter is the right call.
 For the vast majority of cyclists riding for fitness, improvement, and the love of it, virtual power is a meaningful step up from riding blind.

 Does it work without any Bluetooth sensors?

 Yes.
 Zero external sensors required.
-Power is estimated from the iPhone's built-in GPS, barometer, and accelerometer plus weather data.
+Power is estimated from the iPhone's built-in GPS, barometer, and motion data plus weather data.
+Cadence is also detected without a sensor.
 Pairing Bluetooth sensors (power meter, HRM, cadence, speed) adds data and can improve calibration, but isn't required.

 Can I use it alongside my existing power meter?